h0nde/roblox-item-sniper/README.md

 # config.json
 - `price_check_threads`: number of threads to use for checking limited prices
+- `concurrent_buy_attempts`: number of buy requesets to send, everytime a matching resale is detected
 - `xsrf_refresh_interval`: number of seconds between each xsrf token refresh (the lower the better, 1-5 is enough)
 - `use_page_compression`: leave it on
 - `targets`: list of `[asset_id, price_threshold]` values (the less targets, the better the performance)